u16052642/thrive_erp_documentation/documentation-16.0/content/administration/maintain/mailjet_api.rst

 .. image:: mailjet_api/server-settings.png
    :align: center
-   :alt: Odoo outgoing email server settings.
+   :alt: Thrive Bureau ERP outgoing email server settings.

 .. important::
-   In order for the notifications feature to work using Mailjet, there are three settings that need to be set in Odoo.
+   In order for the notifications feature to work using Mailjet, there are three settings that need to be set in Thrive Bureau ERP.

    #.
 The :guilabel:`From Filter` needs to be set on the server configuration.
 It is recommended
       to set it as a domain and not a full email address.
 It should match the domain in the two